 If you’re wandering around a theme park such as Disneyworld, Six Flags, or downtown Chicago, you’ll want to make sure your shoes fit right.
 Blisters are not fun, and while you may have fun while earning them, they’re certainly not fun to have for the next few days.
-Blisters cause too many problems to take lightly.
+Gym time or not, blisters cause too many problems to take lightly.
 So read up here on how to get rid of them!

 Basically Blisters form when your skin is rubbing against something.
 They are fluid-filled pouches that are created in order to add some cushion and get you through the problem.
 However, if they’re shoes, or hands when raking, those troubles will make the blisters worse and more painful.
 Especially when the pop.
 So read on, that way your life will be a little less miserable.

 Common Causes of Blisters

 - Reactions to bug bites